hsyl20/ghc-cross-compilation/index.rst

 - its own host platform and compiler way (for plugins): ``-target self``
 - one or more other targets

+A bunch of work has been done making GHC read things from the ``settings`` file rather than it be hard-coded at build time.
-We need a way to configure two toolchains (gcc, llvm, as, ld, ar, strip, etc.): one for GHC plugins and another for the current target.
+External toolchain information toolchains (gcc, llvm, as, ld, ar, strip, etc.) is in there, for example.
+The only information that is still hard-coded in GHC is some primop information, which `!1102 <https://gitlab.haskell.org/ghc/ghc/merge_requests/1102>`_ attempts to fix.
+[While reducing reliance on variable-sized unboxed types for fixed-sized uses is good on its own, @Ericson2314 is persuing this PR because of its cross implications and not because he loves primops.\]

+This still leaves getting *multiple* targets in a single GHC session for sake of TH and plugins, but this should be easier after the the above is finished.
+It's easier to change the flow of already dynamic information than make it dynamic in the first place.

 Make iserv program reinstallable
 --------------------------------